x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

 ### Factor 3: Migration engine

-IMAP, cutover, and staged Exchange migrations are performed by using the Migration dashboard in the Exchange admin center .
+IMAP, cutover, and staged Exchange migrations are performed by using the Migration dashboard in the Exchange admin center.
 This is subject to Microsoft 365 or Office 365 migration-service throttling.

  **Solution and practice**